Cheapest Way to Ship Laptops

 Key Takeaways

-• UPS Ground is usually the best first quote for shipping laptops.
+- UPS Ground is usually the best first quote for shipping laptops, but confirm it against USPS and FedEx on each parcel.

-• Start with lightweight packaging to stay near the $12 - $25 range when possible.
+- Start with lightweight, compact packaging to stay near the $12 - $25 range when possible.

 What Actually Drives the Cost to Ship Laptops

-Most laptops shipments are priced by a mix of weight, package size, and destination zone.
+Most laptop shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

 Scaling a Reliable Laptops Shipping Workflow